SalieriC/SWADE-Toolkit-Hotfix/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K11VCDK)
 You can find the original Version [here](https://github.com/spacemandev-git/fvtt-swade-toolkit).

+# Installation instructions:
+- Install **both**, SWADE Toolkit and this hotfix.
+- Only activate the hotfix in your world **not** the original.
+- That's all.

 # Changelog (hotfix)
 ### 1.1.3
 - Fixed a bug that caused the skill sheet to be rendered when Active Effects on Skills were modified.